 The course(s) you take at the other institution are not offered at EOU, or your degree completion will be significantly delayed due to course sequencing and/or prerequisite requirements for EOU courses; and

-You must be concurrently enrolled for at least one course per quarter at EOU; and
+You must be concurrently enrolled for at least six credits per quarter at EOU; and

 The host institution is not a semester or clock-hour institution.

 Your financial aid will be awarded by the institution from which you will receive your degree.
 The school from which you will graduate is the “home” institution that must process a consortium agreement with the other school, also called the “host” institution.

 The purpose of a consortium agreement is to ensure disbursement of the proper amount of financial aid.
 Consortium agreements will only be processed if they are necessary for you to receive your financial aid.

 You must take enough credit hours at EOU to qualify for financial aid, at least six hours for undergraduates and five hours for graduate students.
 If you enroll simultaneously at EOU and another school, the total registration hours between the two schools will be used to determine your financial aid eligibility.